Malachite’s Big Hole

 Sir William Drummond Stewart is a study in contrasts, a Scottish nobleman who came to North America seeking adventure in the Rocky Mountains, and who subsequently fell in love with the people, scenery and life.
 He is a unique mountain men.
 He spent parts of seven years living in the western wilderness, performing the duties of a hunter and brigade captain.
 In the last years he spent in the west his finances improved, and with the luxuries he could now afford he became a kind of wilderness prince.
 It is through his efforts to preserve something of his experiences and memories for himself, that we have some of our best images of the Mountain Men of the 1830's.
-The picture at right was done by Alfred Jacob Miller probably in 1837.
+The picture above was done by Alfred Jacob Miller probably in 1837.

 William Drummond Stewart was born December 26, 1795 at Murthly Castle, Perthshire, Scotland.
 His father was Sir George Stewart, 17th Lord of Grandtully, 5th Baronet of Murthly, and his mother was Catherine, eldest daughter of Sir John Drummond of Logiealmond.
 William was the second of five sons, and two sisters.
 William never got along with his older brother John, and a deep enmity grew between the two men as they got older.